 - Report all spills to the EPA.

-- Materials used to clean up spills must be disposed of correctly and not in the general waste.
+- Materials used to clean up spills must be disposed of correctly at an appropriately licenced waste disposal facility and not in the general waste.

 Where the discharge of firefighting foam containing PFAS is allowed in circumstances under the Regulation, it must be contained to reduce their impacts on the environment.